youtrippin/Python-Packet-Sniffer/README.md

 _Limitations_

-1. Does not store the packet information and data
+1. Does not store the packet information and data.
 		The biggest problem with the developed system is that, the program doesn’t store the data, it just displays it and once the terminal is closed the information is gone.

-2. Cannot run on windows
+2. Cannot run on windows.
 		Another drawback is that, this program uses a socket function which is not available in windows version of python, but exclusive to linux/unix systems.

-3. Only core functionality available
+3. Only core functionality available.
 		Other supplementary and complimentary functionalities are missing.